SAP-samples/bulletinboard-reviews-nodejs/README.md

 ## API

-The following endpoints are supported and tested:
+The following endpoints are supported and tested (remember to set the `application/json` content-type header):

 - `GET /api/v1/averageRatings/:email`: given the email of a user, get his/her average rating
   Response: `200 OK`
   Response Body: